-Roy Moore Reemerges for an Election Eve Rally, and Good Lord, Was It Weird
+Roy Moore Reemerges for an Election-Eve Rally, and Good Lord, Was It Weird

 And Bannon stuck by him as the allegations regarding his past personal behavior began to mount.
 Meanwhile, many Republicans said Moore should resign if the accounts are true, called the women’s claims credible, and threatened to expel him from the Senate if he’s elected.

-Ivanka Trump went as far as to say, “there is a special place in hell for those that prey on children” – a line Bannon seemed to mock in his remarks from the stage on Monday.
+Ivanka Trump went as far as to say, “There is a special place in hell for those that prey on children” — a line Bannon seemed to mock in his remarks from the stage on Monday.

-Standing beneath one of several extremely out of place chandeliers and wearing a camo jacket over what I can only assume were his customary 400 dress shirts, Bannon smirked.
+Standing beneath one of several extremely out-of-place chandeliers and wearing a camo jacket over what I can only assume were his customary 400 dress shirts, Bannon smirked.
 He said, “There is a special place in hell for Republicans who know better.”

 Throughout the election, Bannon has used Breitbart News, the website where he’s chairman, to attempt to discredit Moore’s accusers and promote his candidacy with polls provided to them from a pro-Moore super-PAC, and exuberant coverage from his scribes.
 For weeks, they seemed in the wilderness.
 But then last Monday, the president came around and endorsed their guy.
 Other top Republicans followed suit.

 From the stage, where Bannon paced around holding a microphone like he was performing standards in the Catskills, he ribbed and lanced the media, calling out The Guardian, a British newspaper, by name.
-And he also delighted in utilizing a classic Trump applause line — “lock her up!” — which is no less welcome at Republican events in Alabama now that four officials from the Trump campaign, transition, and White House have been charged by the special counsel Robert Mueller.
+And he also delighted in utilizing a classic Trump applause line — “Lock her up!” — which is no less welcome at Republican events in Alabama now that four officials from the Trump campaign, transition, and White House have been charged by the Special Counsel Robert Mueller.

 A man in the audience held a sign that read, “WHO’S YOUR #1 NEWS DADDY BREITBART!
 NOT FAKE.”